 Things to know about Torquay…

-- Wait for the bell unless you have special permission to enter the school early
+- Wait for the bell unless the student has special permission to enter the school early.

-- Wipe your feet before entering the school if it is wet or muddy outside
+- Wipe feet before entering the school if it is wet or muddy outside.

 School begins: 8:45 am